ctrabold/dotfiles/README.md

 You can omit the `--no-lock` if the ENV variable `HOMEBREW_BUNDLE_NO_LOCK` is set.

+### How do I use a Node Package manager?

+The git setup of NVM provides the most straightforward solution in my opinion.

+It is described here: https://github.com/nvm-sh/nvm#git-install

+After that install the node version(s) you desire: `nvm install 12`

 ## Credits

 1. These files are heavily inspired by [thoughtbot, inc](http://thoughtbot.com/community).
 Thank you for your inspiring work!